 - Use Reelio to help you do this research.

-Below are images of an influencer with a steady growth rate and an influencer who has bought followers.
+Below are images from Social Blade of an influencer with a steady growth rate and an account that bought followers.

 |This is an example of a healthy growth rate on an Instagram account.
 The steady line implies no suspicious jumps in follower growth.|